/ AI Image Generation / How to Train a LoRA Locally for Illustrious Models with AMD GPU 2025

 • Same tokenizer fix required as SDXL (edit sdxl_train_util.py)

-What Makes Illustrious-XL Different from Standard SDXL?
+What Makes Illustrious XL LoRA Training Different from Standard SDXL?

 The base architecture remains SDXL with identical technical requirements.
 Illustrious uses SDXL's dual text encoder structure, 1024x1024 native resolution, and similar parameter count.
 This means SDXL training workflows and hardware requirements apply directly to Illustrious.